JulianNicholls/npm-justify-text/README.md

 # justify-text

 This is a simple module, which allows for left or right justifying text in a given width.
-The padding character can be specified, and it defults to a space.
+The padding character can be specified, and it defaults to a space.